AnnaRychkova1/goit-js-hw-08/README.md

 You have a container in which you can add elements galleries, and the data by which they can be created.
 It's time to fill the gallery marking

-Use the images object array and this gallery element HTML template and create in the JavaScript code of the element markup, then add all the markup inside ul.gallery.
+Use the `images` object array and this gallery element HTML template and create in the JavaScript code of the element markup, then add all the markup inside `ul.gallery`.
 Do not add any HTML tags other than those contained in this template.

 ```